Arpit-Kumar231/Momentum-Rag/README.md

 ### 1. Process Document

-Uploads and processes a PDF document, storing it in the vector database.
+Uploads and processes a any document, storing it in the vector database.

 - **URL:** `/api/documents/process`
 - **Method:** POST
 - **Content-Type:** multipart/form-data

 **Request Body:**
-- `file`: The PDF file to be processed (required)
+- `file`: The file to be processed (required)

 **Response:**
 - `200 OK`: Returns the generated assetId